 Not only do we test for mold, but also for the following:

 - Smoke Particulates

 Los Angeles Area Mold Inspection

-If you suspect mold growth in your home, or need a mold inspection for a real estate transaction, call or email us now to schedule an inspection: (805) 766-0072 or firstname.lastname@example.org.
+If you suspect mold growth or other contaminants in your home, or need a mold inspection for a real estate transaction, call or email us now to schedule an inspection: (805) 766-0072 or firstname.lastname@example.org.